elec-e8408-mini-project-2025/project-documentation/README.md

 While hiking sessin is active, the smartwatch touchscreen MAY display the current date (YYYY-MM-DD)

-### Calculating data

-Travelled distance MUST be based either on an approximation of the length of an average step or on GPS data

-Approximation of burned calories MUST be based on count of steps and MAY additionally be based on average speed during the trip.

 ### Synchronize and store data with RPi via Bluetooth

 The smartwatch application MUST be capable of sending step count and travelled distance via Bluetooth to the web application on RPi